moondance-labs/tanssi-docs/node-operators/block-producers/run-a-block-producer/block-producer-systemd.md

 ## Download the Tanssi Orchestrator Specs File {: #download-relay-specs }

-The downloaded node binary file includes the Tanssi protocol logic that allows the block producer to rotate, sync, and produce blocks for any chain within the Tanssi ecosystem.
-When launching your Block producer's node, it iwill be required to provide the Tanssi's specification file as a parameter.
+The downloaded node binary file includes the Tanssi protocol logic that allows the block producer to rotate to, sync with, and produce blocks for any chain within the Tanssi ecosystem.
+When launching your Block producer's node, it will be required to provide the Tanssi's specification file as a parameter.

 Download the specification file executing: